 Memento (2001) Director: Christopher Nolan

-Guy Pearce stars in the film as a man suffering from acute amnesia, in which he can only remember things that happened within the last five minutes.
+Guy Pearce stars in Memento as a man suffering from acute amnesia, in which he can only remember things that happened within the last five minutes.
 In a brilliantly framed and fragmented narrative, he uses a collection of photographs and tattoos to trace his history and arrive at the man who killed his wife.
-Throughout the whole film the audience is guessing who to trust -can we trust an undercover officer?
+Throughout the whole film the audience is left guessing.
+Who do we trust?
+Can we trust an undercover officer?
 Can we trust the main character?
 His narrator?
 His clues?
-Anyone he meets?
-The story is cleverly told through two narratives in the film -one a black and white series of flashbacks told backwards, and the other in color happening in the present moment.
+The people he meets?
+The story is cleverly told through two narratives in the film -one, a black and white series of flashbacks, told backwards; the other in color happening in the present moment.
 Eventually the two meet up in the end.
 We learn in the end that a dirty cop named Teddy (Joe Pantoliano) has been using Shelby to kill off a string of “John G.” character but as the film closes Shelby leaves a memento to himself to kill Teddy.

-Memento has been cited by leading scientists as a highly accurate portrayal of amnesia, each scene begins completely en media res, and we have no context, much like the main character who is bewildered from scene to scene.
+Memento has been cited by leading scientists as an accurate portrayal of amnesia.
+Each scene begins en media res, and we have no context, much like the main character who is bewildered from scene to scene.
 It is a jarring effect which leaves the audience wondering what has been accomplished?
 Perhaps a deeper sense of disorientation, something only cinematography can offer to those of us fortunate enough not to suffer from amnesia.

 Memento is a curious film and I am not entirely sure what to do with it.
-It is a gritty mystery film in the vein of a neo-Hitchcock style.
-Perhaps the biggest hole in the film is that main character can remember nothing since the death of his wife, so we can he remember that he has short-term memory loss?
+It is a gritty, neo-noir, mystery film in the vein of Hitchcock.
+Perhaps the biggest plot-hole in the film is that the main character can remember nothing after the death of his wife, so how can he remember he has short-term memory loss?
 Still a terrific film by one of the greatest modern directors.